 Reread pages 33-35 of Being Muslim, where the author advises Muslims on how to meet their challenges.
 Students then write an "answer" to this address in which they advise non-Muslims on how to adjust their attitudes toward Muslims and how to reach the same degree of excellence that he exhorts.
-Students could respond in written paragraphs, a videotaped or audiotaped oral response or in the form of a creed or personal journal entry.
+Students could respond in written paragraphs, a video or an audio recording, or in the form of a creed or personal journal entry.